vaishnavibrungi/reddit/README.md

 # **Conclusion**

 * The Logistic Regression model under the CountVectorizer, can predict whether a given post comes from the Violinist or Cello subreddit with reasonably better accuracy.
-* On test data this model's accuracy rate was 71.4%  and the error rate was 28.5% which was better than the baseline accuracy rate of  50%.
+* Baseline accuracy rate was 50.7% whereas on test data our model's accuracy rate was 71.4%  which was better than the baseline accuracy and  the error rate of our model was 28.5%.
 * The subreddits shared common words like "cello", "violin", "string", "bow", "music" and many others.
 * Model predictions got a roc_auc_score of  0.808 which shows that our model can detect more numbers of True positives and True negatives than False negatives and False positives.
 * The top ten words that determine whether a post belonged to the Violinist or Cello subreddit according to our model  :